ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 ## 6 Trusted Federation

-Trusted Federation refers to the secure integration of multiple `nodes` across federated environments, ensuring that each `node` operates within the security boundaries of its `Identity Actor` and maintains secure communication with the relevant `Central Servers`.
+Trusted Federation refers to the secure integration of multiple `Central Servers` across federated environments.

-Federated environments consist of multiple `Central Servers` that may belong to the same organization/application or different organizations/applications.
+This is achieved by the exchange of public keys between `Central Servers`, enabling them to verify and establish trust relationships beyond their individual boundaries.

+In a federated environment:

+- Each `Central Server` shares its public key with other federated `Central Servers`.
+- These public keys are used to validate the authenticity and trustworthiness of the `Nodes` associated with each `Central Server`.

+This process creates a trusted network that extends beyond the boundaries of a single `Central Server`.
+The `Nodes` within the federation operate securely under the `Identity Actor Model`, maintaining consistent and reliable communication with the appropriate `Central Server` while ensuring cross-boundary trust between servers.

-In the context of operation chaining, the multiple `Central Servers` exchange their public keys and verify the authenticity of the `nodes` that are part of the operation chain request.
-This ensures that each `node` in the chain is trusted and authorized to perform the requested operations.
+In the context of operation chaining:

+- Federated `Central Servers` validate the authenticity of the `Nodes` involved in the operation chain using the exchanged public keys.
+- This ensures that every `Node` in the chain is trusted, authorized, and able to securely perform the requested operations, even when crossing the boundaries of individual `Central Servers`.

+To maintain the integrity of the federation, all `Central Servers` must implement and adhere to the same revocation criteria applied to individual `Nodes`.
+This includes:

+- **Revocation of Public Keys**: If a `Central Server` or a `Node` within its domain is compromised, its public key must be revoked

 ## Appendix A. Terminology